stelligent/dromedary-serverless/README.md

  * build - via a lambda that calls `gulp lint test`
  * deploy - via a lambda that runs the app CFNs
- * test - via a lmabda that calls `gulp test-functional`
+ * test - via a lambda that calls `gulp test-functional`
+ * production - via a lambda that calls `gulp` to update Route53